Advertiser Disclosure

 Your credit score is a key factor in the student loan refinancing process.
 It acts as a snapshot of your creditworthiness to lenders.
 Here's how it affects your chances:

 1. Qualifying for refinancing: Higher credit scores generally increase your likelihood of qualifying for student loan refinancing.
-A credit score of at least 650 is typically the threshold for many private lenders.
+A credit score needed to refinance student loans is typically at least 650 for many private lenders.

 Is credit score the only factor in student loan refinancing?